 There are a few simple manners that you can teach your puppy that will not only make day to day life easier but will also make everyone your dog meets fall in love with him/her.

 There is a difference between a chewing puppy and a puppy going through teething.

 Being prepared before your puppy comes home will make the home change easier for your puppy and more relaxing for you.

 Letting your puppy out often is key.

-Setting up a x-pen play aria for your puppy to be in when you can not keep a close eye on him/her will allow your puppy to still be around the family wile developing good habits.
+Setting up a x-pen play area for your puppy to be in when you can not keep a close eye on him/her will allow your puppy to still be around the family wile developing good habits.

-When you take your puppy home for the first time, take him/her to the potty aria BEFORE you take him/her into the house. wait to take him/her into the house until he/she has gone potty.
+When you take your puppy home for the first time, take him/her to the potty area BEFORE you take him/her into the house. wait to take him/her into the house until he/she has gone potty.

 Pay attention to your puppy's body language. if he/she stops playing or wakes up from a nap and starts sniffing and/or passing take them out.